jpillora/xhook/README.md

 * `xhr instanceof XMLHttpRequest` checks will return `false`

 * XHook does **not** attempt to resolve any browser compatibility issues.
 Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this.
-XHook simply proxies to and from `XMLHttpRequest` and `ActiveXObject`, so you may use any library conjunction with XHook, just make sure to load XHook **first**.
+XHook simply proxies to and from `XMLHttpRequest`, so you may use any library conjunction with XHook, just make sure to load XHook **first**.

 ## Contributing